Joreach3023/running/README.md

 That's it—RunPacer is ready to use.

-To enable Strava uploads, set your Strava API client ID and secret in `index.html` and click the **Connecter Strava** button in the profile section to authorize the app.
+To enable Strava uploads, set your Strava API client ID and secret in `index.html` and click the link icon in the profile section to authorize the app.

 ## Confidentialite